Juan Carlos Mariño

-Juan Carlos Mariño Márquez (born 2 January 1982 in Lima) is a former Peruvian footballer who played primarily as an attacking midfielder.
-He is currently head coach of Deportivo Llacuabamba's reserve team.
+Juan Carlos Mariño Márquez (born 2 January 1982) is a Peruvian former professional footballer who played as an attacking midfielder.
+He is head coach of Deportivo Llacuabamba's reserve team.

 International career

-He has made 22 appearances for the Peru national football team.
+Mariño made 22 appearances for the Peru national team.

-Mariño made his debut as a substitute during his first Peru cap in the opening match vs Uruguay in the first round of the Copa America 2007, scoring a goal.
-Mariño scored his second international goal against Colombia on June 14, 2008.
+He made his debut as a substitute during his first Peru cap in the opening match vs Uruguay in the first round of the Copa America 2007, scoring a goal.
+Mariño scored his second international goal against Colombia on 14 June 2008.

 He also played for Hércules in Spain.

 Coaching career

 On 21 January 2018, Mariño was appointed head coach of Cantolao's reserve team and technical assistant for the first team.
 On 28 October 2018, he was promoted to joint-head coach for the clubs first team alongside Jorge Araujo for the rest of 2018.
 However, the duo was only in charge for six games before the club confirmed, that Araujo would continue as the clubs head coach, while Mariño would keep going with the reserve team.

 In January 2020, he moved to Deportivo Llacuabamba as head coach of the clubs reserve team.